CompTIA Security+ Exam Notes

 What it describes:

-Metadata provides details about the origin, properties, and history of a data file, including creation date, modification date, author, file size, and permissions.
+Metadata provides details about a data file's origin, properties, and history, including the creation date, modification date, author, file size, and permissions.

 File system tracking:

-Operating systems automatically record file metadata like creation, access, and modification timestamps, which can be valuable for forensic analysis.
+Operating systems automatically record file metadata, such as creation, access, and modification timestamps, which can be valuable for forensic analysis.

 Security attributes: